michaeltroger/fhooe-check-exam-results/README.md

-# FHOÖ check for new exam results with Slack notification
+# FHOÖ check Levis automatically for new exam results with Slack notification

 Settings to set:
 personal.js